 It might be helpful just to name the six incentives I mentioned that draw to me my phone in the morning.
 I have said there is a novelty hunger.
 I said there is an ego hunger.
 I said there is entertainment hunger.
-And then I said there are these three avoidances like boredom avoidance.
+And then I said there are these three avoidances, like boredom avoidance.
 I just don’t want a boring day.
-There is responsibility avoidance and there is hardship avoidance.
-So there are pretty strong forces that are keeping us in bed and keeping us on our devices.
+There is responsibility avoidance, and there is hardship avoidance.
+So, there are pretty strong forces that are keeping us in bed and keeping us on our devices.

-I wrote to the publishers of the English Standard Version (ESV) of the Bible, “Is there a a way to use the ESV app or the ESV website so that you could set your alarm to go off with Scripture reading?”
-And they wrote back and said, “Oh, that is a great idea.
+I wrote this to the publishers of the English Standard Version (ESV) of the Bible: “Is there a way to use the ESV app or the ESV website in a way that you can set your alarm to go off with Scripture reading?”
+They wrote back and said, “Oh, that is a great idea.
 It really is possible.”
-But it was so complicated, I couldn’t figure it out.
+But it was so complicated.
+I couldn’t figure it out.

-Let the first thing out of your mouth in the morning while you are still on your pillow be a cry to God: “I love you, Lord.
+Let the first thing out of your mouth in the morning, while you are still on your pillow, be a cry to God: “I love you, Lord.
 I need you, Lord.
 Help me, Lord.”
-That is the first cry out of my mouth in the morning.
-“I need you again today.”
-Then prepare a sacrifice and watch.
+That is the first cry out of my mouth in the morning: “I need you again today.”
+Then, prepare a sacrifice and watch.
 I think that sacrifice is my body and my attention devoted to him.

-I watch for the Lord to show up and do what?
+I watch for the Lord to show up — and do what?
 What am I watching for?
 Psalm 143:8 puts it like this: “Let me hear in the morning of your steadfast love, for in you I trust.
 Make me know the way I should go, for to you I lift up my soul.”
-So I am looking.
-I am on the lookout for the steadfast love of God.
-And I am on the lookout for it in his Word.
+So, I am looking for the steadfast love of God, and I am on the lookout for it in his word.

-Here are a couple more examples: Psalm 119:148 says, “My eyes are awake before the watches of the night, that I may meditate on your promise.”
+Here are a couple more examples.
+Psalm 119:148 says, “My eyes are awake before the watches of the night, that I may meditate on your promise.”
 Finally, Psalm 139:17–18 says, “How precious to me are your thoughts, O God! . . .
-I awake and I am still with you.”
+I awake, and I am still with you.”